pradeephubgit/appsignal-docs/source/support/operating-systems.html.md

 gem "appsignal", ">= 2.1.0" # or a newer version
 ```

-For the latest available version see the full list on [RubyGems.org](https://rubygems.org/gems/appsignal/versions) and if you run into any problems please [let us know](mailto:support@appsignal.com).
+For the latest available version see the full list on [RubyGems.org](https://rubygems.org/gems/appsignal/versions) and if you run into any problems please [let us know][support].

 ####^alpine-linux Elixir